South Humber Bank Energy Centre Project

 Thursday 14th November, 2:30pm to 8pm.
 Healing Manor Hotel, Stallingborough Rd, Healing, Grimsby DN41 7QF.

 Comments can be submitted by filling out a comments/feedback form at one of the consultation events.
-For those unable to attend a consultation event, the consultation materials will be made available on this website from the 29th October.
+For those unable to attend a consultation event, the consultation materials can be accessed on this website via the ‘Development Consent Order Application‘ page.
 Responses to the consultation should be made no later than the 13th December and can be made by:

 Post: SHBEC Consultation, c/o DWD, 6 New Bridge Street, EC4V 6AB